 | Cws Project Worker

-Central are currently recruiting for a Project Worker.
-In this role, you will be based in a service that primarily works with Eastern European rough sleepers with a wide variety of needs including multiple and complex needs referred from the homeless day centre, outreach services & LB Redbridge.
+Central are recruiting for a Project Worker to work in a Covid-19 emergency shelter on Holloway Road.
+The service primarily works with 29 rough sleepers with a wide variety of needs including multiple and complex needs referred from the outreach services in Islington.

-We are looking for people who are able to build supportive relationships and have an understanding and empathy for the issues facing people who are sleeping rough.
-Whilst previous cold weather shelter experience is not essential an understanding of the programme is desirable as is an understanding of the services available to support the needs of street homeless people with multiple needs.
+We are looking for people who are able to build supportive relationships and have an understanding and empathy for the issues facing people who are sleeping rough, as well as an understanding of the services available to support the needs of street homeless people with multiple needs.

 Project workers will also look at drawing up move on plans for each resident and the delivery of that plan.
 This will be undertaken in full participation with the shelter resident and with any other organisations involved in their care and support.